strapi/strapi/docs/3.x.x/en/guides/public-assets.md

 > Note: `index.html` files are served if the request corresponds to a folder name (`/pictures` url will try to serve `public/pictures/index.html` file).

-> Note bis: The dotfiles are not exposed.
+> Warning bis: The dotfiles are not exposed.
 It means that every files with the names start by `.` such as `.htaccess` or `.gitignore` are not served.

 Refer to the [public assets configurations](../configurations/configurations.md#Application) for more informations.